SajalDevX/FlashCart/README.md

 ## Usage ℹ️

-The Android UI allows users to interact with the Social Media App.
+The Android UI allows users to interact with the E-commerce App.
 Further functionality for iOS will be added in the future.

 ## Contributing 🤝